-It has been a great year for the English department at Ballard culminating with an impressive 98% pass rate for Year 11 at GCSE level; we are so proud of our pupils and wish them well.
+It has been a great year for the English department at Ballard culminating with an impressive 44% A*A grades for Year 11 at GCSE level; we are so proud of our pupils and wish them well.

 Our Year 6 and Year 8 pupils achieved remarkable results with their ESB exams in the summer, with several students being awarded merit or distinction for their presentations.

-We entered ‘Read for My School’ with Years 6-8 and Ballard students received many awards for their extraordinary efforts.
-Other successes were achieved in writing competitions with Young Writers; several pupils from years7-9 were published in a poetry anthology titled, ‘War of Words’ and short stories from the same year groups were also published.
-Year 7 and 8 entered BBC’s 500 Words competition led by Chris Evans and worked very hard to meet the strict word limit!
-Year 8 were involved in interviews around Remembrance Day, interviewing either relatives or friends that had been involved in war; two pupils have been chosen to have their interviews published in Walkers Books, ‘Book of WW2 Experiences’.
+Other successes were achieved in writing competitions with Young Writers and Year 7 and 8 entered BBC’s 500 Words competition led by Chris Evans and worked very hard to meet the strict word limit!
+Year 8 were also involved in interviews around Remembrance Day, interviewing either relatives or friends that had been involved in war.

 Moving forwards, we have revised our class structure in response to parental concerns about class sizes and pupil teacher ratios.
 The department looked very closely at how best to meet the needs of our pupils without resorting to formal setting which historically led to oversized top sets and demoralised bottom sets.
 The new banding has provided an interesting mix to the classes while still achieving challenge and stretch.
-All Year 10 pupils will be entered into the IGCSE English Language and English Literature exams at the extended level.
+All Year 10 pupils will be entered into the IGCSE English Language and AQA English Literature exams.

-We warmly welcome a new member of the team; Mr Simon Ong will be teaching English to Years 6,7,8,9 and 10.
-Mr Ong is passionate about the subject and brings real enthusiasm to the post.
+We warmly welcome a new member of the team; Mr Mike Winkworth who will be teaching English to Years 6,7,8,9 and 10.
+Mr Winkworth is a former head of department and brings incredible knowledge and enthusiasm to the post.